Relintai/pandemonium_engine_docs/tutorials/step_by_step/scripting_languages.md

     Why don't we use Python or Lua directly?

-    Years ago, Godot used Python, then Lua.
+    Years ago, Pandemonium used Python, then Lua.
 Both languages' integration took a lot of work and had severe limitations.
 For example, threading support was a big challenge with Python.